NitorCreations/nameless-deploy-tools/docs/commands.md

   -s STACK, --stack STACK
                         Stack name for values.
 Automatically resolved on ec2 instances
-  -v, --vault           Use vault values as well.Vault resovled from env
+  -k, --skip-stack      Skip stack parameters in all cases -n, --use-environ     Use environment variables for interpolation -v, --vault           Use vault values as well.Vault resovled from env
                         variables or default is used -o OUTPUT, --output OUTPUT